 The Library regularly updates and maintains this online catalog only, but has also retained for reference purposes the older card catalog.
 The online catalog, which can be searched here, includes most titles in the collections.
-The card catalog will remain unavailable while the library undergoes modernization, for roughly two years (2014-2016).

 Reference librarians can provide assistance by calling 202-208-5815.